BRCAChallenge/brca-exchange/deployment/README.md

 CI is implemented with circle-ci (CCI).
 CCI will build any commits on 'master' branch, and deploy them on the beta vhost of brcaexchange-dev.
 The deploy script, deploy-dev, will rsync the build, and copy site settings into place.

+To allow CCI to push code to azure, an authorized ssh key is added to the ssh config on the azure hosts.
+The ssh key can be managed in the CCI account settings.